Muzungu Sisters

 Muzungu Sisters is a fashion company founded in 2009 (launched in 2011) by Tatiana Casiraghi and Dana Alikhani.
 The word "Muzungu" is Swahili, meaning "traveler" or "wanderer."

 Mission

 They "commission handcrafted goods" from artisans in obscure, far-out communities who otherwise might never have been discovered.
 They are a "sustainable" company that stresses "fair labor practices."
-The company’s mission is to “to promote artisan craftwork around the world, supporting diminishing crafts” by working with NGOs, fair-trade cooperatives and local experts.
 With a focus on "fine craftsmanship, natural materials and traditional techniques", the founders are inspired by travel, friends, family and street style.

 The founders

 Dana Alikhani

 Dana Alikhani is Iranian and was born and raised in Cyprus.
 She holds a Bachelor’s Degree in Social Anthropology from SOAS, and a Masters Degree from Columbia University in Human Rights.
 She focused her attention on ethical labour practices, an interest that eventually led her to the founding of Muzungu Sisters.

 Before launching the company in 2011, Dana held positions at the United Nations High Commission for Refugees (UNHCR) and as a Middle East business risk analyst in London.